orskoven/orskov.github.io/README.md

 ISP used to crete a network link over media-like phones lines to carry ehternet frames between IP networks Used in DSL Modems and most VPN protocols

-## Key Exchange
+## Key Exchange ##

-VPN peers exchange encryption information to establish a secure connection Some protocols rely on a PSK (pre-shared key) and others agree on what security keys to use when a connection is started.
+VPN peers exchange encryption information to establish a secure connection.

+Some protocols rely on a PSK (pre-shared key) and others agree on what security keys to use when a connection is started.

+Negotiate back and forth to agress on a key exchange before setting up a secure channel.

+## Forward Security ##

+Also called "Perfect Forward Security".

+New session keys are generated for each session used to encrypt and decrypt the data.

+Prevents malicious reuse of keys for future sessions.
+(Go to the hybrid encryption section)

+🔺!!
+RISK : be sure to use secure and not broken protocols !!🔺

+## Ports ##

+Ports used by VPN protocls are the ports on the server.

+Clients choose a local port to connect from.

+Ports need to be opened on the server's firewall and on the any firewalls between it and the internet.

+___

+## 🔺PPTP (Point-to-Point Tunneling Protocol🔺 ###

+!!🔺 Considered obsolete because most of the ciphers it uses are easily broken🔺!!